 There will be two divisions for commercial heifers - Brahman influence and European influence.
 The divisions will show separately.
-Both divisions will consist of the yearling, two year old and three year old classes meeting the same criteria and class dates.
+Both of the divisions will show by weight.
 At check in a panel that consists of a representative of the Brahman influence, a representative of the European influence, and the Commercial Heifer Committee Chairman to view each heifer to verify their placement in the correct division.
 The Panel of Representatives judgement is final.